PDA-UR/mdpubs/example.md

 # Introduction

-This sample document contains some text from the official ACM LaTeX template.

-ACM's consolidated article template, introduced in 2017, provides a consistent LaTeX style for use across ACM publications, and incorporates accessibility and metadata-extraction functionality necessary for future Digital Library endeavors.
-Numerous ACM and SIG-specific LaTeX templates have been examined, and their unique features incorporated into this single new template.
+> "ACM's consolidated article template, introduced in 2017, provides a
+> consistent LaTeX style for use across ACM publications, and incorporates
+> accessibility and metadata-extraction functionality necessary for future
+> Digital Library endeavors.
+Numerous ACM and SIG-specific LaTeX templates
+> have been examined, and their unique features incorporated into this
+> single new template."

 However, not everyone likes writing LaTeX code.
 Some people prefer writing and reading Markdown text.